 Pitti widens brand portfolio

-This years 91st Pitti Uomo will see some famous names returning to the show.
+This year's 91st Pitti Uomo will see some famous names returning to the show.
 Paul Smith will present the A/W 17-18 collection of the recently launched PS by Paul Smith, and Zegna will premiere its new lifestyle collection Z Zegna.
 Other participants include Tommy Hilfiger, Golden Goose Deluxe Brand and Tim Coppens.
 Pitti is also collaborating with Japan Fashion Week and KOCCA to bring Japanese and Korean talents to Europe.

 January 10 – 13, 2017